Double Duty: 2025

 On September 10, 2024, it was announced that Kyle Larson will once again attempt the Indianapolis 500 with Arrow McLaren, and the Coca-Cola 600 with Hendrick Motorsports, in 2025.
 Larson crashed out of the Indianapolis 500 on the 92nd lap.
 Had Larson not crashed, he would not have been able to complete the race and reach Charlotte in time for the Coca-Cola 600; the Indy race had been delayed by intermittent rain showers, pushing start time to 1:29 p.m, with eventual winner Alex Palou not crossing the finish line until 4:26 p.m., 19 minutes after Larson's hard limit time.
 Tony Kanaan served as stand-by driver.
 Larson pressed forward with plans to race in Charlotte that night.
 At the Coca-Cola 600, after recovering from a spinout on lap 42, Larson collided with Daniel Suarez's car on lap 245 and withdrew after the damage proved too much to repair, resulting in the first Double Duty DNF since Robby Gordon in 1997, and first to occur on the same day.
 After the race, Larson indicated that he would be interested in racing the Indianapolis 500 again but determined that Double Duty would be nearly impossible to pull off because of the time constraints, noting that exhaustion from the Indy race attempt affected his performance in Charlotte.

-Additionally, semi-retired driver Jimmie Johnson drove retired NFL player Tom Brady one lap around Indianapolis Motor Speedway in a specially built two-seat IndyCar prior to the start of the 500, before flying to Charlotte to make his 700th career start in the NASCAR Cup Series.
+Additionally, semi-retired driver Jimmie Johnson drove retired NFL player Tom Brady one lap around Indianapolis Motor Speedway in a specially built two-seat IndyCar prior to the start of the 500 before flying to Charlotte to make his 700th career start in the NASCAR Cup Series.

+2026

+On May 13, 2026, it was announced that a last minute deal would allow Katherine Legge to attempt the double with Chevrolet.
+She drove the No. 11 for HMD Motorsports/AJ Foyt Racing in the Indianapolis 500 and the No. 78 for Live Fast Motorsports in the Coca-Cola 600.
+She was the sixth driver in history to take part in both races, the first woman, the first non-American, and the oldest driver to make the attempt.
+Legge was taken out by Ryan Hunter-Reay's spin resulting in him hitting the wall in front of her on the 18th lap, crediting her with the 33rd place finish.
+She proceeded with plans to race the Coca-Cola 600.
+The Coca-Cola 600 was rained out after 373 laps; Legge finished the race, despite losing a tire and being penalized, causing her to go many laps down to finish in 31st place finish.
+Legge thereby completed 585 of the 1,100 miles of the Double.